eggplantpasta/greenroom/src/posts/post-2.md

 tags:
 ---

-I'm currently redoing my electrical system after my initial design failed due to sum parts not up to spec.
+I'm currently redoing my electrical system after my initial design failed due to some parts not up to spec.
 This time I'm going to over-engineer things and build for future expansion.

 ## Existing components